Trojan:Win32/Wacatac – Detection, Removal, and Prevention in 2025

 When the trial is activated, launch the full scan.
 It may last for 20-30 minutes, so keep patience.
 You can use your computer during this operation without any restrictions.

 After the scan, you will see the list of detected threats.
 By default, the program designates suitable actions for each detection.
-In particular, for the Trojan:Win32/Wacatac is a removed.
+In particular, for the Trojan:Win32/Wacatac it suggests removal.
 However, you can manage these actions by clicking on the label on the right side of the detection if you think some detected items may need a different action.

 Prevention Tips